 Summary of Alternatives Actions Common to All Alternatives Alternative A No Action Alternative B Alternative C Preferred Levels and Topics of Interpretation (continued) with tribes; encourage tribal members to participate in preparation of interpretive exhibits and programs that related to connection of American Indians with San Juan Island.
-Recreation General Continue to allow activities such as beach-combing, picnicking, bird watching, viewing and photographing wildlife, hiking, f sightseeing, attending park programs; and shell fishing at English Camp (on approximately 900 feet of shoreline); continue to manage park as day-use only area; continue to prohibit overnight camping, hunting and off-road vehicles.
+Recreation General Continue to allow activities such as beach-combing, picnicking, bird watching, viewing and photographing wildlife, hiking, sightseeing, attending park programs; and shell fishing at English Camp (on approximately 900 feet of shoreline); continue to manage park as day-use only area; continue to prohibit overnight camping, hunting and off-road vehicles.
 If additional lands are acquired, prohibit hunting, but allow non-motorized use on Mitchell Hill.
 Same as Common to All Same as Common to All plus develop a kayak/canoe landing on north boundary on Westcott Bay and connect to internal trail system.
 Same as Common to All.
-Equestrian Trails Horseback riding would continue at the discretion of the superintendent.
-Same as Common to All Same as Common to All Same as Common to All Bicycle Use Biking would continue along park and county roads within the park.
-Same as Common to All Same as Common to All plus improve bicycling use along existing roads; if additional land is acquired, partner with bike user groups to maintain multi-use trails and enforce proper use of trails.
-Same as Alternative B. Hiking Trails Establish one trail connection at English Camp and one trail Pursue development of island-wide trail connections only if others take lead; Partner with county to establish new trail connections to con- nect park with existing Same as Alternative B, plus support county efforts to implement concept of an Old
+Equestrian Trails Horseback riding would continue in designated areas.
+Same as Common to All Park staff would part- ner with trail riding groups to maintain horse trails and moni- tor use of trails in the park.
+Same as Alternative B. Bicycle Use Biking would continue along park and county roads within the park.
+Same as Common to All Same as Common to All plus improve bicycling use along existing roads; if additional land is acquired, partner with bike user groups to maintain multi-use trails and monitor proper use of trails.
+Same as Alternative B.